Mammal Photographer of the Year 2018

 Mammals are some of our most difficult creatures to photograph in the UK.
 Entrants to our photo competition prove every year that they are more than up to the challenge of capturing images of these elusive animals, and we expect this year to be no exception.

-Each year over 3oo entries are received from amateur photographers and judged by our panel of wildlife photography experts, and the prizes are presented at the opening of The Mammal Society Spring Conference, which in 2017 will be held at Robinson College, Cambridge on Friday 31st March.
-Prizes will be presented by our Cranbrook speaker and competition judge Simon King.
+Each year over 3oo entries are received from amateur photographers and judged by our panel of wildlife photography experts, and the prizes are presented at the opening of The Mammal Society Spring Conference, which in 2017 was held at Robinson College, Cambridge on Friday 31st March.
+Prizes were presented by our Cranbrook speaker and competition judge Simon King.